OpenDSA/OpenDSA/RST/en/PL/SLang1.rst

                                       ID  INT
                                       (x) (2)

-The concrete syntax of Slang1 is defined by the following EBNF grammar:
+The concrete syntax of SLang 1 is defined by the following EBNF grammar:

 ::